 There are 23 exemptions that can be used as justification to withhold information.
-These include things like if releasing the information would breach the Data Protection Act, would prejudice an ongoing court case or would hinder the prevention or detection of crime.
+These include things like if releasing the information would breach the data protection legislation, would prejudice an ongoing court case or would hinder the prevention or detection of crime.

 We will tell you why we are not providing the information you have asked for, which exemption applies and how you can get our decision reviewed.

 If following review, you are still unhappy with our response, you can complain to the Information Commissioner.